 Take BuzzFeed for example.
 They’re able to create attention-grabbing headlines through multiple strategies.
 They’ve mastered how to appeal to people’s curiosity and emotion.

-These headlines are some of the first points of contact of users on the internet.
+These headlines are some of the first points of contact for users on the internet.
 If it doesn’t grab the attention of the user, no matter how good the content is, they’re not likely to open it.
 It’s worth considering if a headline piques the curiosity of a user before publishing your content.

 Driving traffic to your website can be achieved in multiple ways.
 Each of these ways has its own strengths and weaknesses.
 Some are more effective for certain websites and businesses than others.
 Some of these ways are also more feasible for businesses than others.